St. Christopher's School (Richmond, Virginia)

 St. Christopher's School is an American private college preparatory school for boys located in Richmond, Virginia.
 The school is listed on the National Register of Historic Places.

 History

 Dr. Churchill Gibson Chamberlayne founded St. Christopher's School in 1911 as The Chamberlayne School.
-On June 11, 1920, a system of church schools was established by the Episcopal Diocese of Virginia, at which time The Chamberlayne School was renamed St. Christopher's School.
+On June 11, 1920, a system of church schools was established by the Episcopal Diocese of Virginia, at which time The Chamberlayne School was renamed St. Christopher's School, after Saint Christopher.

 The campus includes frame buildings from the era of its founding as well as brick buildings added in the second–quarter of the 20th–century.
 The campus became a Virginia Landmark on December 5, 2001, and was listed on the National Register of Historic Places on March 13, 2002.

 Students

 As of 2022, the student population is 938.
 The students are all male and are 63% White, 11% Asian, 9% African American, 8% Hispanic, 6% Multiracial, and 0% Native American and Pacific Island.

-The student to teacher ratio is 9 to 1.
+The student-to-teacher ratio is 9 to 1.